 If you have something to bring to the party at ROC2 Studios, get in touch!
 We are aways happy to meet new people.

 ROC2 Studios' founder is Steve Hywyn Jones, who's professional life began as a musician, recording two albums and three singles, recorded for and released by Sain Records with the band, Brodyr Y Ffin, with network TV appearances on Channel 4 and BBC1.
 Compositions for TV followed this period and production work within recording studios continued at Realworld in Bath & Mayfair Studios in London.

-A member of BAFTA winning 'Best Actuality Crew' (on location for ITV Wales), Steve has had a successful career in Location Sound Recording, both within Wales and on Network Television programs.
+A member of BAFTA winning 'Best Actuality Crew' (on location for ITV Wales), Steve has had a successful career in Location Sound Recording, both within Wales and on network TV programs.
 Recording sound in 24 different countries has meant having to be adaptable, creative and to always have an open mind.
 Steve has worked on location in all genres of television production, including music, entertainment, drama, factual, sport, corporate, multi-camera OBs and has worked with all HD video / film formats, recording surround-sound where required.